 After adjusting for covariates, COPD patients demonstrated more ankle power absorption in mid-stance (P = 0.006) than controls during both conditions.
 Both groups during NO REST demonstrated increased gait speed (P = 0.04), stride length (P = 0.03), and peak hip flexion (P = 0.04) with decreased plantarflexion moment (P = 0.04) and increased knee power absorption (P = 0.04) as compared to REST.
 A significant interaction revealed that peak ankle dorsiflexion moment was maintained from REST to NO REST for COPD but increased for controls (P < 0.01).
 Stratifying by disease severity did not alter these findings, except that step width decreased in NO REST as compared to REST (P = 0.01).
 Standardized effect sizes of significant effects varied from 0.5 to 0.98.

 Patients with COPD appear to demonstrate biomechanical gait changes at the ankle as compared to healthy controls.
 This was seen not only in increased peak ankle power absorption during no rest but was also demonstrated by a lack of increase in peak ankle dorsiflexion moment from the REST to the NO REST condition as compared to the healthy controls.
 Furthermore, a wider step width has been associated with fall risk and this could account for the increased incidence of falls in patients with COPD.

-Yentes, Jenna M.; Schmid, Kendra K.; Blanke, Daniel; Romberger, Debra J.; Rennard, Stephen I.; and Stergiou, Nicholas, "Gait mechanics in patients with chronic obstructive pulmonary disease" (2015).
+Yentes, Jenna M.; Schmid, Kendra K.; Blanke, Daniel; Romberger, Debra J.; Rennard, Stephen I.; and Stergiou, Nikolaos, "Gait mechanics in patients with chronic obstructive pulmonary disease" (2015).
 Journal Articles.
 128.